hendrix04/node-eiscp/README.md

 Basically it is a merge of my previous module which was really simple and https://github.com/miracle2k/onkyo-eiscp translated to javascript, which means a lot more features but some stuff still missing like handling multiple receivers and special commands (ranges are supported though).

+### This Fork

+As the original repository has been archived and not updated for some time, I've had to fork and add some changes for my [own project](https://github.com/orderoftheflame/volumio-plugins/tree/master/plugins/miscellanea/onkyo_control).

+#### Changes
+- Support for CR-N755 Receiver, specifically adding new input-selector values for missing channels.
+- Allow for nulling a previously set receiver config.
+See [#20](https://github.com/tillbaks/node-eiscp/issues/20).

 ### How to use it?

 #### Until first release you can add the git url to your package.json like this